bluesky-social/osprey-atproto/README.md

 We keep our internal ruleset private in an effort to prevent bad actors from circumventing the protections that we currently have in place and are continuously adding to the network.

+## License

+Bluesky Social PBC has committed to a software patent non-aggression pledge.
+For details see [the original announcement](https://bsky.social/about/blog/10-01-2025-patent-pledge).